 In order to conduct business at our Annual Meeting, our By-Laws require the presence in person or by proxy of shareholders holding a majority of the outstanding shares of Common Stock entitled to vote.
+Shareholders who participate remotely by means of electronic communication will be deemed to be present in person at the meeting.
 If a quorum is not present, a vote cannot occur, and our Annual Meeting may be adjourned to a subsequent date for the purpose of obtaining a quorum.
-Proxies voted as "withheld," abstentions and broker nonvotes are counted for the purpose of determining whether a quorum is present.
+Proxies voted as "withheld," abstentions and broker non-votes are counted for the purpose of determining whether a quorum is present.